peterldowns/slowjector/README.md

 ### Modification
-If you read the code, you'll see that there are various different flags and variables, all of which can be used to change the way slowjector works.
+If you read the code, you'll see that there are various different flags and variables, all of which can be used to change the way the video is processed and displayed.
 At some point in the future I'll include some oducmentation, but feel free to play around with them.

 ### License
-Read the LICENSE file.
+Read the LICENSE file!